News and Events

 Congratulations!
 Religious Studies lecturers Laura Marshall Clark and Claire Mummert were awarded a grant to create a textbook on Indigenous spirituality.

-CCS celebrates the careers of Dr. Andrew Gordon, Dr. Rebecca Storey, and Dr. Randolph Widmer, and wishes them a rewarding retirement.
+CCS celebrates the careers of Dr. Kenneth Brown, Dr. Andrew Gordon, Dr. Rebecca Storey, and Dr. Randolph Widmer, and wishes them a rewarding retirement.

 Religious Studies major Audrey Gale Hall presented her Honors Thesis research to the Southwest Commission on Religious Studies.

-Dr. Nicholas De Genova has been appointed to chair a Special Committee on Race and Social Justice in the College of Liberal Arts and Social Sciences.
+Dr. Nicholas De Genova appointed to chair a Special Committee on Race and Social Justice in the College of Liberal Arts and Social Sciences.

 Welcome to Comparative Cultural Studies